 I will write about individual tours in more detail in future posts.
-Remember you can always check Google, Yelp, TripAdvisor and many other resources online to look for information, reviews and ideas.
+Remember you can always check Google, Yelp, TripAdvisor, and many other resources online to look for information, reviews and ideas.

 Are guided tours in Mexico worth it?
 Like I said above, the answer to this question depends on several factors like your budget and how much time you have.
-There are people who avoid them altogether and prefer to do everything on their own.
+Some people avoid them altogether and prefer to do everything on their own.
 There’s nothing wrong with that.
 I have hired tours and I have made itineraries on my own and I have learned a lot from both.

 Don’t discard tours automatically.
 They can be an excellent option when visiting a new destination.
 I’m not saying to just hire tours during your whole trip.
 That’s expensive.
 But don’t be afraid to hire 1 or 2.
 At the end of the day, the decision is up to you.